lgm9/lgm9/README.md

 # Hi, I'm Gangmin Lee 👋

 I'm a Ph.D. student in Computer Science at KAIST.
-My research focuses on NPU virtualization, with a particular interest in spatial allocation for 2D mesh-connected NPUs and ML systems.
+My research focuses on NPU architecture, with a particular interest in spatial allocation for 2D mesh-connected NPUs and ML systems.

 ## Education
 - **Gyeonggi Science High School** (2017.03 - 2020.02)